 In 2013, Stu attended an open day at Tech Music School (formerly called Drum Tech) armed with questions maybe even hurdles.
 His biggest one, am I too old?
 He was pleased to chat to a mature student he really helped to put a perspective on his questions.
 At the end of the open day all his questions had been answered.
 Stu wasn’t too old and the course would work in and around his family life.
 He left the open day feeling very encouraged that this could be a new beginning for him.

 In 2014, in his 40th year Stu applied to Tech Music School and attended an audition on 29th January.
 Based on his 30 minute playing audition and music theory test he was offered a place.
 Stu accepted the place and started the course in September 2014.
-Stu is studying a four year BMus (Hons) Degree in Popular Music Performance - Drums at BIMM London (formerly called Tech Music School).
+Studying a four year BMus (Hons) Degree in Popular Music Performance - Drums at BIMM London (formerly called Tech Music School).
+July 2018, Stu graduated from BIMM London.

 Stu strives to “be a musical drummer” keeping the tempo and the groove for the whole song, and playing dynamically.
 Always adding to his music vocabulary of big band, Latin, funk, Afro-Cuban, hip-hop, R&B. Playing with brushes, in small groups, large groups, small or large venues, all ages and all kinds of styles and approaches.